 To ensure UA researchers continue to have access to state-of-the-art computational resources, CIBS invested in an expansion of high-end computational nodes for UA’s Ocelote supercomputer.
 Ocelote serves communities across campus in helping researchers conduct computationally intensive simulations, including molecular dynamics, aerospace and mechanical engineering, and geoscience problems.
 At CIBS, this computational power is being used to drive the discovery of novel disease pathways and the simulation of molecules to target them.

 CIBS partnered with the Department of Pharmacology and the College of Medicine-Tucson to expand the institutional capacity for rodent behavioral characterization.
 By adding new behavioral assays as well as expanding throughput capacity, researchers across the campus will be able to more rapidly assess the efficacy of newly developed compounds; greatly accelerating therapeutics to cure age-associated neurodegenerative disorders.

 The Center for Innovation in Brain Science strongly believes that scientific innovation is strongest when it is supported by a diverse workforce in an environment that fosters multiple and sometimes competing perspectives.
 From the start, CIBS has focused on developing a scholarly community composed of a diversity of team members who bring a wide range of perspectives, experiences, and cultural experiences.

-For all these reasons and more we celebrate the University of Arizona’s strong tradition of inclusion, including its designation as Hispanic Serving Institution and American Indian and Alaska Native-Serving.
+For all these reasons and more, we celebrate the University of Arizona’s strong tradition of inclusion, including its designation as a Hispanic Serving Institution and American Indian and Alaska Native-Serving.